-Yogurt is another naturally fermented dairy culture, and contains a variety of lactobacillus strains of probiotic bacteria.
+Yoghurt is another naturally fermented dairy culture and contains a variety of lactobacillus strains of probiotic bacteria.

 Remember, that excess sugar can feed or possibly restart an unwanted Candida overgrowth.
-Opt for natural, unsweetened plain yogurt.
+Opt for natural, unsweetened plain yoghurt.

-Once you get used to less sugar in your diet, you won’t miss the overly sweet sugary types and will start to enjoy the tangy flavor of unsweetened yogurt.
+Once you get used to less sugar in your diet, you won’t miss the overly sweet sugary types.
+You’ll actually start to enjoy the tangy flavour of unsweetened yoghurt.
 And depending on what stage of the diet you’re on, you can add some fresh pomegranate or mixed berries to give it some more flavour should you wish.

 And of course, there’s always the option of making your own.
-Once you have a base culture, you’ll be able to make endless batches of fresh yogurt.
+Once you have a base culture, you’ll be able to make endless batches of fresh yoghurt.